Here’s everything you need to know about interest-only home loans

 - What will your personal and financial situation be like in 5-10 years?

 Consider a split loan

 Some lenders have a split home loan option where borrowers can divide the amount owing into multiple portions.
-The benefits of both interest only and principal & interest portions include:
+The benefits of both interest-only and principal-and-interest portions include:

 - You will still build equity on your property, which you could use down the track if you want to refinance or purchase another property.

 An offset account allows you to save interest on your loan without having to pay the funds into the loan itself.
 This can be very handy from a tax perspective, as it allows you to reduce the interest charged but doesn’t jeopardise the tax deductibility of an investment property loan.

 For example, if you didn’t have any personal debt to pay down, you can still put your savings into the offset account to get the benefit of reduced interest on an investment property loan.
 If these same funds were paid into the loan and redrawn, it would reduce the amount of the loan that was tax deductible.

 This can also be handy for your own home that you intend to turn into an investment property.
 By having interest-only repayments and putting your spare funds into an offset account, you keep the amount you owe at its maximum but still reduce the interest you are paying.
 When you turn it into an investment property down the track, the full loan will be tax deductible.
 If you are considering this strategy, then always discuss your options with a licenced adviser to ensure it is the best for your individual circumstances.